 Taehee R. Han is an associate in the firm’s intellectual property practice, where he focuses on complex patent litigation and intellectual property counseling.

-Prior to attending law school, he worked as a Programmer and Analyst intern for a software development company where he focused on database systems.
+Prior to attending law school, Mr. Han worked as a programmer and analyst intern for a software development company where he focused on database systems.

 Representative examples of Mr. Han’s experience include:

 - defending one of the world’s leading television distributors in patent litigation in several matters involving different technologies before the U.S. ITC

 - representing immigrant clients in citizenship matters under the Violence Against Women Act before the U.S.C.I.S.